 Three days is the perfect length of time to spend in Bordeaux if you want to get a taste of the city.
-On this visit, I spent Day 1 at the Bordeaux Cité de Vin learning about the secrets of great wine.
+On this visit, I spent Day 1 at the Bordeaux Cité de Vin learning the secrets of great wine.

 La Cité de Vin

 The ultimate museum for wine lovers!
 Immerse yourself in wine history, wines of the world, and more in this ultra-modern experience made for learning and fun.

 If you ever imagined a Disney World for wine lovers, La Cité de Vin would be it.

 From the grand front entrance to the wine bar that is at the top of the towering 8-story building, there are visual and sensual activities throughout.

 For the ticket price of 20 euros, you can spend hours wandering through the massive exhibition spaces or focus on your area of interest.
 Twenty themed spaces — some within bottle-shaped stations, others with audiovisual productions — enable you to self discover the influence of wine on world culture, history, geography, arts, and sciences.